wangzqi/border-crossing-analysis/README.md

 * `Date`: Timestamp indicating month and year of crossing
 * `Measure`: Indicates means, or type, of crossing being measured (e.g., vehicle, equipment, passenger or pedestrian)
 * `Value`: Number of crossings

 The columns needs to be separated by comma.
 The first line must be the header line.

 ## Expected Output
-Using the input file, you must write a program to
+The output file will output
 * Sum the total number of crossings (`Value`) of each type of vehicle or equipment, or passengers or pedestrians, that crossed the border that month, regardless of what port was used.
 * Calculate the running monthly average of total crossings, rounded to the nearest whole number, for that combination of `Border` and `Measure`, or means of crossing.

-Your program must write the requested output data to a file named `report.csv` in the top-most `output` directory of your repository.

-For example, given the above input file, the correct output file, `report.csv` would be:
+For example, given the above input file, the output file, `report.csv` would be:

 ```
 Border,Date,Measure,Value,Average